georgizk/ims-release/docs/apispec.md

-projectName | string | The unique projectName of the project that the release was created for chapter | string | The integer number of the chapter the release contains groupName | string | "ims" checksum | string | The hex encoding of the sha256 checksum of the release's zip file version | integer | The release version number status | string | The status of the release releasedOn | string | The date that the release was made with its current status
+projectName | string | The unique projectName of the project that the release was created for chapter | string | The integer number of the chapter the release contains groupName | string | "ims" version | integer | The release version number status | string | The status of the release releasedOn | string | The date that the release was made with its current status